 Batteries should be fully charged and ideally left on a float charge from a purpose built marine battery charger.
-If this is not possible then check their charge every month and top up when required.
-Ensure the electrolyte level is correct and battery terminals are free from corrosion.
+If this isn't possible then check their charge every month and top up when required.
+Make sure the electrolyte level is correct and battery terminals are free from corrosion.

 Freezing temperatures can cause splits and fractures in pipes, which if left, could eventually cause partial flooding.
 Make sure you drain down the water system and leave taps in the open position - if closed any water left in the pipe could freeze.

 Consider fitting an automatic bilge pump float switch.
 Moored boats can rock from side to side as a result of high winds or even the wake of passing boats and take on water.
 An automatic bilge pump float switch will give you piece of mind as you can be sure that small amounts of water will be removed from your bilge.

 Always test the bilge pump and battery charge levels before leaving the boat and when you return or before a long journey.

 Heavy rainfall, leaking stern glands and issues with weed hatches can result in water ingress that quickly fills the boat and causes it to sink.
 If batteries go flat at a critical point it can be devastating.

 Grease the stern tube before leaving the boat, this will prevent water ingress.
 Although most stern glands leak once the propeller turns, the grease acts like a seal whilst not in use.

 Ventilation can be improved by use of wind socks, which are sold specifically for ventilating boats.
 These will deflect most of the winter weather and allow proper ventilation of the cabins.